chanikya-sai-123/verilog_project/README.md

 # verilog_project
-I have generated a processor model that computes opeartion requires for the execution of assembly instructiosn such as jumo, Branch and arithmetic operations using the methodologies used in the pipelining like Forwarding of data to increase frequency.
+I have generated a controller model that synchronizes the CPU requests with SRAM operations by generating accurate control signals aligning with the requirments.
+An FSM has been inserted inorder to make the procedure smooth

 This repository contains a Verilog HDL project with a top-level design module,